 The final word on this comes from Karima Brahmi, National Key Account Manager for the Construction Industry at Manutan: "Buyers position themselves as the real 'Construction Site Manager'.
 With an ear to the ground, they see themselves as a business facilitator in a constantly changing industry.
 Buyers compare the specific needs of construction sites with the financial and strategic issues of the group, seeking first and foremost to improve visibility and encourage internal customers to work with the company's procurement strategy.
 Digitalisation represents a significant lever in response to all of these challenges, despite disparities between resources available in the field".

-- For more details, download the complete class C purchases barometer for the construction industry
+- For more details, download the complete tail spend barometer for the construction industry

-This study analyses the class C purchasing behaviour of 30 major French construction companies.
+This study analyses the tail spend behaviour of 30 major French construction companies.
 These companies place over 8640 orders with Manutan per year, amounting to 2.84 million euro.

 This study, conducted from July 2018 to June 2019, focuses exclusively on organisations whose sites are listed in section F and Division 41 "Construction de bâtiments" (building construction), Division 42 "Génie civil" (civil engineering) and Division 43 "Travaux de construction spécialisés" (specialised construction works) of France's NAF industry classifications.